squallliu/flowgram.ai/apps/docs/src/en/materials/effects/listen-ref-value-change.mdx

 # listenRefValueChange

-Listen for changes in the value of the referenced variable and trigger a callback function when it changes.
+Listen for changes for the referenced **variable definition** and trigger a callback function when it changes.

 ## Case Demo